dinarabdullin/DipFit/README.md

 DipFit
 =========
-The program DipFit allows analysis of Pulsed Dipolar EPR Spectroscopy (PDS) data acquired on spin pairs consisting of one isotropic spin-1/2 center and one anisotropic spin-1/2 center.
+The program DipFit allows the analysis of Pulsed Dipolar EPR Spectroscopy (PDS) data acquired on spin pairs consisting of one isotropic spin-1/2 center and one anisotropic spin-1/2 center.

 The program support three modes: simulation, fitting, validation.